 DA takes reins as jury selection starts in murder trial

 Jul.
-20—LOCKPORT — The last time Brian Seaman stood in front of a jury box, it was fully packed with prospective jurors and no one was wearing a mask over their mouth and nose.
+20—The last time Brian Seaman stood in front of a jury box, it was fully packed with prospective jurors and no one was wearing a mask over their mouth and nose.

 But lingering pandemic restrictions notwithstanding, the Niagara County DA said he felt right at home in State Supreme Court Justice Richard C. Kloch Sr.'s courtroom on Monday, picking a jury to try accused killers William McEnnis and William Coleman for the murder of popular South End convenience store owner Ahmad "Poppy" Alsaid.